FTP – Secure File Transfers with SFTP

 FTP is one of the oldest data transfer methods in IP networks.
 Consequently, it has been included as a standard component in many operating systems.
 Most operating systems offer an FTP server, and client software is also widely available.
 There is a selection of client applications available for all common desktop operating systems.

 The protocol used to be widely used by system administrators and software developers for moving files and folders from one computer to another.
-However, it has been largely replaced by SFTP due to security concerns, robustness issues (especially in relation to NAT Traversal), and ease of use.
+However, it has been largely replaced by SFTP due to security concerns, robustness issues (especially in relation to Network Address Translation (NAT)), and ease of use.

 When FTP was initially specified and designed, the importance of network security was less pronounced than today.
 The file transfer protocol was not designed to be secure – it offers no protection for the privacy nor integrity of the files that are transferred, nor does it protect the identity of the communicating parties.
 All passwords and data are transferred in the clear.
 These well-known and recognized security concerns for the protocol were addressed by the IETF in an informational RFC document RFC 2577.
 The protocol also does not work well over firewalls and address translation, which are very common in today's networks.